You’d be hard-pressed to find many people who openly admit that they cry.

 It gives me the hope to move on from a difficult situation knowing there’s something better on the other side of it.

-We kind of saw these concepts with the Grateful Dead throughout the years, but like my dad famously once said, “I like the Dead and all, but in listening to them on some of these live recordings it sounds like they’re dying or something.”
+We kind of saw these concepts with the Grateful Dead throughout the years, but like my dad famously once said, “I like the Dead and all, but listening to them on some of these live recordings sounds like they’re dying or something.”

 After drying my eyes from laughing so hard, I agreed.
 Nice call, Dad.